Lockaa/ProjectModule3/README.md

     working on functionality (add, edit, and delete)                            18:00 - 19:00

+    2/12/2025:
+    finally fixed it, I have it working                                         10:00 - 12:20

 # Challenges:
     setting up React was weird, and counterintuative, I know it shouldn't be this hard, and I'm likely misunderstanding something

+    I had to sort of, follow a bunch of online walkthroughs on how to do this, and I also had to forcable load an objet into the tasklist for it to function